 The SVMLO will take a brief note of the meeting which will be saved in a password protected electronic file.
 The notes of the meeting will normally be seen only by you and the SVMLO you are with (unless the SVMLO identifies that you or someone else is at risk of harm).
 Before the end of the meeting, the SVMLO will go over the notes they have taken to ensure you are happy they are accurate.
 They will also confirm with you any follow up actions which were agreed between those present during the conversation.

-The SVMLO will normally keep the information you disclose confidential, but it is important for you to be aware that, if they consider you or any other person to be at risk of harm, they will be obliged to escalate relevant information to the SVMLO Coordinators - Erin Russell and Katie Perrin.
+The SVMLO will normally keep the information you disclose confidential, but it is important for you to be aware that, if they consider you or any other person to be at risk of harm, they will be obliged to escalate relevant information to the SVMLO Coordinators - Katie Perrin.

 You are under no obligation to name the perpetrator(s) and will be able to receive guidance on all of your options as well as access to all University and external support if you choose not to.
 However, if you do choose to name the perpetrator and they are either a University student or staff member, the University will be obliged to take appropriate action to safeguard you and/or members of our community.
 This is likely to involve speaking to the alleged perpetrator and it may involve disciplinary action being taken.